segdeha/pdxcodeguild/1. Python/5/variable-scope.md

 ## Global Variables

 A variable is considered a global when it is created at the file or module level.
-You can use the `global` declaration to gain access to global variables within functions in the same file or module.
+You can use the `global` keyword to gain the ability to _change_ global variables within functions in the same file or module.
+You can _read_ global variables without using the `global` keyword.

 Example: